flaturtha/CharlieChan/_novelettes/black-shadows.md

 "Wrong?
 What could be wrong?"

-The story continues &hellip; buy it today and find out "what could be wrong!"
+The story continues &hellip; download it today and find out "what could be wrong!"
 {: .tobecontinued }

 <hr>